GVR Report cover U.S. Long Term Care Market Size, Share & Trends Report

 Recent Developments

-• In May 2025, Sunrise Senior Living partnered with Griffin Living, adding two boutique-style communities in California, Varenita of Simi Valley and Varenita of Westlake Village, to Sunrise's portfolio.
+• In May 2025, Sunrise Senior Living partnered with Griffin Living, which resulted in the addition of two boutique-style communities in California Varenita of Simi Valley and Varenita of Westlake Village Sunrise's portfolio.
+These communities are Varenita of Simi Valley and Varenita of Westlake Village.
 This collaboration expanded Sunrise's presence in California and provided residents with access to specialized senior living options.

 • In February 2025, Governor Mike DeWine, in collaboration with the Ohio Department of Aging, launched the enhanced Ohio Long-Term Care Quality Navigator, a comprehensive online tool designed to assist Ohioans in selecting suitable long-term care facilities.
 This upgraded platform now includes detailed information on over 1,700 facilities statewide, encompassing nursing homes and assisted living centers.
 The Navigator offers users access to essential data such as Centers for Medicare & Medicaid Services (CMS), Five-Star Quality Ratings, staffing levels, resident and family satisfaction scores, and available services.